CharafeddineMechalikh/PureEdgeSim/README.md

 Various simulation parameters that meet the requirement of any scenario...

-The user can implement new orchestration algorithms(machine learning algorithms: fuzzy decision trees for example)
+The user can implement new orchestration algorithms (machine learning algorithms for example)

-He can also implement new network, energy, mobility, or tasks generation models.
+He or She can also implement new network, energy, mobility, or tasks generation models.

-He can groupe Edge devices into clusters, deploy the orchestrator node in the cluster head for example,
+He or She can group Edge devices into clusters, deploy the orchestrator node in the cluster head for example,

 and form a sort of Edge devices Cloud.

-He can also solve the registry scalability issue by mirroring the containers images close to the Edge,
+He or She can also solve the registry scalability issue by mirroring the containers images close to the Edge,

 and so on...